BritBox: Original programmes

 In September 2017, BritBox released a reconstruction of the Doctor Who story The Wheel in Space using the surviving episodes and reconstruction using Tele-snaps.
 In July 2018, The Bletchley Circle: San Francisco made its debut, the first original drama series in which BritBox held a direct production role.

-More original content is set to be commissioned and produced for 2020, following the platform's UK launch, with the BBC stating "The first new show is expected to be commissioned soon and will be available to BritBox viewers from 2020".
-The goal is to offer exclusive content only available on BritBox, rather than BBC and ITV's UK VOD services BBC iPlayer and ITV Hub.
-The annual budget for original programmes will be in the tens of millions of pounds according to BBC News.
+More original content was set to be commissioned and produced for 2020, following the platform's UK launch.
+The BBC stated: "The first new show is expected to be commissioned soon and will be available to BritBox viewers from 2020".
+The goal is to offer exclusive content only available on BritBox, rather than the BBC and ITV's UK VOD services BBC iPlayer and ITV Hub.
+The annual budget for original programmes was, according to BBC News, to be in the tens of millions of pounds.

-ITV has pledged to invest up to £65m in the joint venture over the next two years to 2021, and the BBC has said their pledge would be in the "tens of millions".
+ITV pledged to invest up to £65m in the joint venture over the next two years to 2021, and the BBC said its own pledge would be in the "tens of millions".

 It was confirmed in March 2020 that the first original commission to be shown on BritBox UK would be a revival of the satirical puppet show Spitting Image.
 The series, featuring 100 new puppets, debuted on 3 October 2020.

 In the table below, "exclusive" refers to a programme where it is only available on, whilst "debut" refers to the platform a programme is first available on.